compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/day06/Genome-Resources.md

 ClinVar (an NCBI database/resource) is used as basis for curated variant <-> disease associations in ClinGen

 **Progenetix** \
-largest open resource for curated cancer genome profiles \
+largest open resource for curated cancer genome CNV profiles \
 majority of data from genomic arrays with ~50% overall from SNP platforms with original data re-processing \